 Performance Problem Scans

 Quite a few of the antivirus tools we tested slowed down our computers while they scanned for threats.
 However, AVG was different.
 It was a lightweight program, so it had no noticeable effect on our PC’s performance.
 On the contrary, it scanned our computers for potential performance issues.
 And while it didn’t fix them, it helped us pinpoint which areas we could optimize to make our computers faster.
 For example, it pointed out that our hard disks were “cluttered”, so we knew it was time to defragment our drives.

-5. McAfee - The Best Android Antivirus for Families
+6. McAfee Antivirus - The Best Android Antivirus for Families

 - Free trial has access to all premium features